 A product's pricing model affects the final cost of the product for the store that sells it (their wholesale price), as well as the end-consumer.
 Typically you should set your pricing model in such a way that the rules for pricing work for as many products as possible as this will cut down the overhead of manually tweaking prices, a concern to be managed when you have many hundreds of products and your supplier raises prices.
-This is managed by configuring product groups, which lets you define default price and other settings for groups of product types.
+This is managed by configuring product groups, which lets you define default pricing and other settings for groups of product types.
 (See the article, Product Groups, for more information).
 However, for whatever reason, you may decide that the pricing of a particular product needs to be adjusted, and the product pricing page in the product configuration area lets you do this.

 - You must have administrator access to use this feature